What is the Agile Supply Chain?

 We will now look at both of these terms together by combining them as this will better help us understand the topic, agile supply chain.
 However, before we look into that, we should also look at the meaning of the word agile, but in a different context.

 Agile simply means flexibility; in the context of organizations, they are expected to be responsive to change in their immediate surroundings, adapt as per the current movements and trends in the markets and customer behaviors.
 The quicker they can change their strategy, the more comfortable they find themselves in the long run.
 One particular area for the organizations where agile is important is in the supply chain management division.
 The way goods and services move from origination and the network or path they follow to reach the final consumer.

 Agile supply chain focuses on key points like

 An agile supply chain is about delivering goods and services quickly, achieving cost-saving while doing so, being flexible to changes in market conditions and consumer demands, and maintain the overall productivity of the organization.

-At times company’s ability to innovate existing goods and services in a way to better suit customer demands and how quickly it is able to implement this innovation is also a crucial component of agile supply chain
+At times company’s ability to innovate existing goods and services in a way to better suit customer demands and how quickly it is able to implement this innovation is also a crucial component of the agile supply chain.

 List of Some of these Factors in Agile Supply Chain

 An agile supply chain will take into consideration not only above mentioned factors but a wide range of micro as well as macro factors.
 Below is a list of some of these factors